 Paris is known as the City of Love, but that love isn’t just confined to couples.
 Familial love can be fostered here too, and those who visit Paris with kids in tow are sure to fall in love with the city as well.

-With the popular Disneyland Paris theme park on the city’s doorstep, and a wealth of uniquely Parisian experiences to be enjoyed by both parents and kids, Paris is in fact a great place to visit with children.
-Not to mention the Paris subway is free for children under 12 beginning September 2019.
+With the popular Disneyland Paris theme park on the city’s doorstep, and a wealth of uniquely Parisian experiences to be enjoyed by both parents and kids, Paris is, in fact, a great place to visit with children.

 However you approach your trip, whether you make one day all about the kids with the next dedicated to the adults, or if you take it in turns throughout each day, these activities are just as enjoyable for the young and the young at heart.